eyandocumet/eyandocumet.github.io/inchworm.md

 # Inchworm Robot Design

 The Inchworm Climber is a design project focused on the engineering, validation, and simulation of a 2-link robotic climber, aiming to create all plans necessary for plug-and-play assembly using a mixture of COTS and custom components.
-A naive motion-planning algorithm was created for an arbitrary path.
+A naive motion-planning algorithm was created for an arbitrary path. **I owned all aspects of this project.**

 ![Gyroid Hero Shot](assets/inchworm/worm_hero.gif)